otgrkiss/vagrant-docker-haproxy-tls/docs/Tech-Paper.md

 ### TLSv1.2 Handshake with DH Key Exhange

-The following images are inspired by the TLS handshake image at https://www.cloudflare.com/learning/ssl/keyless-ssl/
+The following images are inspired by the TLS handshake images at https://www.cloudflare.com/learning/ssl/keyless-ssl/

 ![TLS Handshake Overview](Overview-Handshake.png)